emptybraces/Blender-MyBestPieMenuEver/README.md

 ### [ImagePaint]

 - Quickly changeable to Brushs, Strokes, Blends.
-- Quickly switchable Ctrl+LMB behaviour to Invert Color <-> Erase Alpha.
+- Quickly switchable Ctrl+LMB behaviour to Sub Color <-> Erase Alpha.
 - Customizable change brush by Shift+LMB.(Setting in preference, default is Soften.)
 - Customizable Brushes and Blends to displayed.
 - Shoftcut "Save All Image shortcut"